 If you are tired of serving traditional macaroni salad, you need to make this one because it uses mustard and paprika to amp up the mayonnaise.

 - 2 tablespoons apple cider vinegar

 - 1/2 cup water

 - 1 tablespoon brown sugar

 - 1 teaspoon salt

 - 1 teaspoon onion powder

 - 1/8 teaspoon garlic powder

-- In a medium saucepan, whisk together all of the ingredients.
+- For the mustard: In a medium saucepan, whisk together all of the ingredients.
 Bring to a boil then simmer until thickened, roughly 5 minutes*.
 Cool completely then chill before using.
 Store in the refrigerator for up to two weeks.